Calov Bible: Connection with J. S. Bach

 The Calov Bible was made famous with the discovery of a long-lost copy that had once belonged to the composer Johann Sebastian Bach.
 At the time of his death, the inventory of Bach's library specified ownership of Calovii Schrifften ("Writings of Calovius").
 It was not known until the 20th century what these writings were.

 In June 1934, a Lutheran pastor named Christian G. Riedel was attending a convention of the Lutheran Church–Missouri Synod in Frankenmuth, Michigan.
 While a guest in the home of his cousin, Leonard Reichle, Riedel was shown a volume of the Bible in which he recognized Bach's signature on the title page.
 Reichle subsequently located the other two volumes in his attic, relating that his family had purchased them in the 1830s in Philadelphia.
 In October 1938, Reichle donated the three volumes to the Concordia Seminary Library in St. Louis, Missouri.
 Only after the upheavals of World War II, however, did this Bible become known to Bach scholarship.

+In 1985 two books on the annotations and its translations and interpretations were published.
 At the end of 2017, a facsimile reprint of Bach's Bible was published by the Dutch publisher Van Wijnen of Franeker, in close co-operation with the owners, Concordia Seminary Library.

 The Calov Bible is in three volumes, each signed on its main title page by J. S. Bach, who followed his signature with the date, 1733.
 The volumes contain 348 underlinings, marks of emphasis, and marginalia in Bach's hand, an attribution that has been proven by handwriting analysis and chemical analysis of the ink.
 In many instances Bach was correcting typographical or grammatical errors.
 Three of Bach's more important annotations are in proximity to the following passages.